 - Expert Remediation: Yes

-Qualys is a cloud-based website vulnerability scanner that allows the assessment of cloud assets, vulnerabilities, and compliance status.
+Qualys WAS is a cloud-based website vulnerability scanner platform that assesses cloud assets, vulnerabilities, and compliance status.

 Pros